 Proxy payment instruments

-Payrails Vault is a key module of our system and works in conjunction with our Payments and Ledger services to help you accept and optimize your payments smoothly.
+Payrails Vault is a core module of our Payment Orchestration system and works with our Payments and Ledger services to help you accept and optimize your payments smoothly.

-We call this feature Vault Proxy because our Payrails Vault stands between your backend and the PSP or third-party service that will receive the sensitive data.
-When receiving your request, we replace certain placeholders in the request body with the sensitive information stored in our vault before sending it to the provider.
+We call this feature Vault Proxy because our Payrails Vault stands between your backend and the PSP that will receive the sensitive data.
+When receiving your request, we replace specific placeholders in the request body with the sensitive information stored in our vault before sending it to the provider.
 When they respond, we remove the sensitive information and send the response back to you.

-Usually, this feature would be used for executing payment authorization requests, but depending on the external provider, it may be that they also require receiving the card in a separate endpoint.
-For example, Mangopay requires you to first store the card and then execute the payment with their card identifier, so you would use our Proxy only on the first call.
+This feature is usually used to execute payment authorization requests.
+Still, depending on the external provider, the card may need to be received in a separate endpoint.
+For example, Mangopay requires you to store the card and execute the payment with their card identifier, so you can use our Proxy only on the first call.

 The following is a high-level sequence diagram of the interaction between the services.

-We need to start by checking their PCI certification to receive full PANs securely.
-To ensure everyone's security and compliance, Payrails must perform certain checks on the provider before sending card data.
+We must start by checking their PCI certification to receive full PANs securely.
+Payrails must check the provider before sending card data to ensure everyone's security and compliance.
 After the security checks, we're ready to configure the provider on our system.
-For example, we need to know which endpoint in the provider itself we need to call on your behalf (providerUrl) and the credentials we need to use for authentication (providerConfig).
+For example, we need to know which endpoint in the provider itself we need to call on your behalf (providerUrl

 The following are some examples of some well-known providers and how you should map the card data using our instruments.